dalenewman/JunkDrawer/README.md

 ### Column Names

 Now we must determine if the first record is column names, or data.
-So, we split it by the winning delimiter and tested:
+So, we split it by the winning delimiter and test for:

-* Are there duplicate values?
+* duplicate values
-* Are there empty values?
+* empty values
-* Are there white space values?
+* white space values
-* Are there numbers?
+* numbers
-* Are there dates?
+* dates

-If the answer is *Yes* to any question above, the first line cannot be column names.
-If this happens, Excel-like column names are generated (i.e. A, B, C).
-In *colors.csv*, the first line answers _No_ to the questions, so it is used for column names.
+If there are any of the above, the first line is not suitable for column names.
+Excel-like column names are generated (i.e. A, B, C) if necessary.
+In *colors.csv*, the first line doesn't have any duplicates, empties, white space values, numbers, or dates, so it is used for column names.

 ### Data Types